1.INDIA RELIEF FEATURES

 Islands located in Bay of Bengal:

-1.They are called Andaman and Nicobar Islands.
+1. They are called Andaman and Nicobar Islands.

-2.They are formed due to volcanic eruption.
+2. They are formed due tovolcanic eruption.

-3.Here Narcondam and Barren islands present.
+5. Narkondam and Barren islands are present.

-39.Where is Indira Point located? and what is its importance?
+38. Where is Indira Point located?
+What is its importance?

-1.Indira point is the south most tip of India.
+A. 1.
+Indira point is the south most tip of India.

-2.It is located in the great Nicobar Island.
+2. It is located in the great Nicobar Island.

-3.It was submerged during 2004 Tsunami.
+3. It was submerged during 2004 Tsunami.

 Western Ghats:

-1.They are parallel to the West Coast.
+1. They are parallel to the West Coast of Arabian sea

-2.They continuous with a few passes as the gateways to the coastal plains.
+2. They continuous with a few passes as the gateways to the coastal plains.

-3.They stretches from khandesh in Maharashtra to Kanyakumari.
+3. They stretch from khandesh in Maharashtra to Kanyakumari.

-4.They are stronger and higher.
+4. They are stronger and higher.

 Eastern Ghats:

-1.They are parallel to the East Coast of India.
+1. They are parallel to the East Coast of Bay of Bengal.

-2.However, the Eastern Ghats are not continuous.
+2. However, the Eastern Ghats are not continuo

-3.They extend from Mahanadi valley in the north to Nilgiris in the south.
+3. They extend from Mahanadi valley in the north to Nilgiris in the south.

-6.The highest peak in Eastern Ghats is Aroma Konda.
+8. The highest peak is Aroma Konda.

-41.Name the important peaks in the Himalayas
+40. Name the important peaks in the Himalayas

-1.Mount Everest – 8,848 mts
+A. 1.
+Mount Everest - 8,848 mts

-2.K² peak – 8,611 mts
+2. K² peak - 8,611 mts

-3.Kanchanajanga– 8,586 mts
+3. Kanchanajanga - 8,586 mts

-4.Lhotse – 8,516 mts
+4. Lhotse - 8,516 mts

-5.Makalu – 8,462 mts
+5. Makalu - 8,462 mts

-6.Cho Oyu – 8,201 mts
+6. Cho Oyu - 8,201 mts

-7.Dhaulagiri – 8,167 mts
+7. Dhaulagiri - 8,167 mts

 8. Manaslu - 8,156 mts

-9. Nanga Prabhat– 8,126 mts
+9. Nanga Prabhat - 8,126 mts

 10. Annapurna - 8,091 mts